 And if you’re cringing at the very thought of automated Instagram replies, read this article to see why you should give it a chance.

-Set up smart auto-replies for your Instagram DMs, even for multiple accounts at once.
-Automatically hide or delete comments containing spam and hate speech.
-Try it for free:
+Set up smart auto-replies for your Instagram DMs, comments, and IG ads comments – even for multiple accounts at once.
+Automatically hide or delete comments containing spam and hate speech – with an all-in-one social media tool.

 Let’s talk about customer service, social media, and automation